ganxiyun/aria2-all-in-one/README.md

-Aria2 with webui
----
+# Overview
+It provides a all-in-one package as Docker for aria2 and AriaNG (WebUI for aria2).

+## Highlight
-Only 29Mb.
++ 29Mb.
-Edit config file out of the image.
++ Edit config file out of the image.
 Move file completed to another folder.
 (Tasks that contains more than one files will not be moved.)

-### Install
+# Installation
+## Installation on Linux with Docker installed
 I. replace **/DOWNLOAD_DIR** and **/CONFIG_DIR** for save data, and **YOUR_SECRET_CODE** for security.
 Run command below
 ```
 sudo docker run -d \